airbytehq/airbyte/docs/integrations/sources/google-sheets.md

    - **(Recommended)** To authenticate your Google account via OAuth, click **Sign in with Google** and complete the authentication workflow.
    - To authenticate your Google account via Service Account Key Authentication, enter your [Google Cloud service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) in JSON format.
 Make sure the Service Account has the Project Viewer permission.
 If your spreadsheet is viewable by anyone with its link, no further action is needed.
 If not, [give your Service account access to your spreadsheet](https://youtu.be/GyomEw5a2NQ%22).
 6. For **Spreadsheet Link**, enter the link to the Google spreadsheet.
 To get the link, go to the Google spreadsheet you want to sync, click **Share** in the top right corner, and click **Copy Link**.
 7. For **Row Batch Size**, define the number of records you want the Google API to fetch at a time.
 The default value is 200.
-You can increase this value according to your needs to avoid rate limits if your data is particularly wide.
+You can increase this value to avoid rate limits if your data is particularly wide.
 8. For **Convert Column Names to SQL-Compliant Format**, enable to use the conversion of column names to a standardized, SQL-compliant format.
 For example, 'My Name' -> 'my_name'.
 Enable this option if your destination is SQL-based.

 <!-- /env:cloud -->